MSVstudios/Truenas-Jail-resolve-backup/README.md

 Integrated with existing storage server (TrueNAS core)

-NB: We will use PostgreSQL v 11.21 instead the recommended  9.5.3 by BMD, for compatibility reason on FreeBSD \
+NB: We will use PostgreSQL v 11.21 instead the recommended  9.5.3 by BMD up to the version DVR 17, for compatibility reason on FreeBSD
+For DVR +18 BMD recommended postgreSQL v13
+\

 **We highly suggest to use a thick jail and not a tiny jail**